eth-library/snippets/README.md

 # snippets
-Code and text snippets for potential inclusion in websites and apps
+Code and text snippets for potential inclusion in websites and apps.